alan-turing-institute/AutisticaCitizenScience/project-management/sprint-demo-requirements.md

 The sprint retrospective discussion will take place on the first day of the next sprint (day 1, Monday).

-In this meeting the Fujitsu team members, researchers at the Alan Turing Institute, and representatives of the autistic community will discuss the work shared in the sprint report and accompanying video.
+In this meeting the Fujitsu team members, researchers at the Alan Turing Institute, and at least one member of the autistic community will discuss the work shared in the sprint report and accompanying video.

+This discussion will always include a reflection on community feedback provided on the _previous_ sprint.
+If necessary new user stories will be created and added to the backlog.

 After the retrospective, the project team will set priorities for the next sprint.